SylEleuth/gruvbox-plus-icon-pack/templates/README.md

 Scalable icons don't have specific rules how big elements should be placed or what padding to use.
 Everything depends on the specific icon.
 But elements shouldn't be close to the base edges and some padding should be used.
-Also icon should be centered in relation to page.
+Also icon should be centered in relation to background.

 Colors
 ------